Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

-Then the process is repeated by solving Eq. (\ref{eq:sim}) without an incident field with the subsequent jump determined by the same procedure. \textit{Dephasing jump $\mathit{\hat{L}_{\gamma_{ge_\mathrm{p}}}}$.---}In the case of a dephasing jump due to the spontaneous emission of an excited atom in the probe branch, a third stochastic process is necessary in order to identify which of the $N$ atoms decayed from the probe branch's excited state $\ket{e_p}$.
-The normalized probability of the $l$-th atom to decay is
+Then the process is repeated by solving Eq. (\ref{eq:sim}) without the single-photon pulse term, with the subsequent jump determined by the same procedure. \textit{Dephasing jump $\mathit{\hat{L}_{\gamma_{ge_\mathrm{p}}}}$.---} In the case of a dephasing jump due to the spontaneous emission of an excited atom in the probe branch, a third stochastic process is necessary in order to identify which of the $N$ atoms decayed from the probe branch's excited state $\ket{e_\mathrm{p}}$.
+The normalized probability of the $l$th atom to decay is